derRiesenOtter/bachelor/docs/thesis/material.typ

 the testing set, while the other 80 % were used in the training set.
 @chen_screening_2022

-This data set was used to test the influence of grouping @llps proteins into the two categories of self-assembling and partner-dependent
+This data set was planned to be used for testing the influence of grouping @llps proteins into the two categories of self-assembling and partner-dependent
 @llps proteins.